skip to Main Content

 Unicorn:

-It is the only tool to use the PowerShell downgrade attack that injects the shellcode into the memory directly.
+It is the only tool to use the PowerShell downgrade attack that injects the shell code into the memory directly.

 EvilAbigail: